πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Comparison Operators — result is true (1) or false (0)

-The result of a comparison is the integer 1 (true) or 0 (false).
+A comparison evaluates to the integer 1 (true) or 0 (false).

 OperatorMeaningResult for a=3, b=5